viniciuspjardim/color-beans/README.md

 This project is for learning purpose only.

-For more details on the game mechanics watch videos of the Dr. Robotnik's Mean Bean Machine game or read the source code documentation, for example: the [Map](core/src/com/vpjardim/colorbeans/Map.java) class.
+For more details on the game mechanics, watch videos of the Dr. Robotnik's Mean Bean Machine game or read the source code documentation, for example: the [Map](core/src/com/vpjardim/colorbeans/Map.java) class.